ccshiro/ssi/README.md

 Stuff I want to do but haven't yet:

+- Make the program easier to setup.
+Such as with an install script.
 - Add more data about inspected spells.
 Such as relations to other spells and effect/aura specific understanding of misc values.
 And more.
 - Add more versions.